Phinetwork/phiexchange/README.md

-# Pancake Contracts 🥞
+# PHI Exchange 🥞

-This repo contains all the contracts used in PancakeSwap.
+This repo contains all the contracts used in Phi Exchange.
 It is divided in independent projects where each of them contains its smart contracts, test environment and unique config files.

 ## Existing projects